 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS32: Infrastructure Delivery and Developer Contributions Infrastructure list, CIL and S106 monitoring and reporting now being undertaken in the separate annual Infrastructure Funding Statement available on the Council's website.
 Infrastructure Delivery Study update published March 2021.
+The Council has adopted an application process for Strategic Community Infrastructure Levy (Strategic CIL) funding in July 2024.
+The approved process commenced in August 2024 to invite infrastructure providers to submit projects that support the Local Plan growth that may be eligible to Strategic CIL funding.
+A decision will be made in early 2025.
 CS33: Presumption in Favour of Sustainable Development Monitoring indicator(s) to be determined - refer to SA/IIA indicators.
 To support its Sites and Policies Local Plan the Council along with neighbouring Sheffield City Council, prepared a Strategic Housing Market Assessment (SHMA) for the entire housing market area.
-2015/16 - Work with Sheffield City Council on the production of a joint SHMA and was completed CS34: Housing Delivery and and formed part of the evidence base for the Sites and Policies DPD examination.
-On-going Co-operation 2018 - A further SHMA was co-commissioned by Sheffield City Council and Rotherham MBC and the results and final report completed in 2019.
+CC24.
+Housing Delivery and 2015/16 - Work with Sheffield City Council on the production of a joint SHMA was completed and formed part of the evidence base for the Sites and Policies DPD examination.
+CS34: Housing Delivery and On-going Co-operation 2018 - A further SHMA was co-commissioned by Sheffield City Council and Rotherham MBC and the results and final report completed in 2019.
 Joint SHMA with Sheffield completed.
-Housing Land Supply Monitoring Report was produced in 2019 and an update to 2022 will be published in 2024 to support local plan review work.
+Housing Land Supply Monitoring Report was produced in 2019 and an update to 2022 was published in 2024 to support local plan review work.